Chart Color Schemes

 Footscray is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Footscray has a high level of cultural diversity, with 42.2% of its population speaking a language other than English at home and 45.0% born overseas.
-Christianity is the main religion in Footscray, making up 27.2% of people there.
-However, Buddhism is notably overrepresented in Footscray compared to Greater Melbourne, comprising 9.2% versus 8.7%.
+Footscray's population shows high cultural diversity, with 42.2% speaking a language other than English at home and 45.0% born overseas.
+Christianity is the predominant religion in Footscray, accounting for 27.2%.
+However, Buddhism is more prevalent in Footscray compared to Greater Melbourne, comprising 9.2% versus 8.7%.

 Frequently Asked Questions - Diversity